Escape from Hell (1980 film): Censorship in Britain

 When submitted for cinema release in Britain in December 1980 under the title Escape From Hell the BBFC refused it a certificate.
 The following year a heavily edited version, retitled I'm Coming Your Way and running 66 minutes, was passed without further cuts.
 It was later submitted for VHS in 1988, now retitled Hell Prison and in its complete form, and received 3 mins 46 secs of cuts to scenes of sexual violence.

+Home video

+The film was released on a double DVD pack with Lust For Freedom, under the title "Nymphos Behind Bars 2 Pack".